ppongkham/ppongkham/Readme.md

 ## 🚀 Hi I'm Mon
 I am a software engineer who passionate about solving thigns and coding.
-Currently, I live in Bangkok and work in Agoda.
+Currently, I live in Bangkok and working at Agoda.

 ## 🔗 Click me